Nanrech/Nanrech/README.md

 Most of my repos are private/local!

 Misc. projects I have contributed to/am contributing to:
-- Hypixel: Former ES Translator and Proofreader
+- Hypixel: Former Translator and Proofreader
-- Minecraft/Minecraft Launcher: ES, ES_AN Translator
+- Minecraft/Minecraft Launcher: Translator
-- Ladysnake: ES Translator
+- Ladysnake: Translator
-- ProtonMail/VPN: ES Translator and ES proofreader
+- ProtonMail/VPN: Translator and proofreader
 - Working on a couple of yet-to-be-released projects
 <!---
 Nanrech/Nanrech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.